-The American Express Business Gold Rewards Card review, you’ll find out why it’s one of the best travel credit cards in Canada, but often gets overlooked because it’s a business card.
-What most people don’t realize is that you don’t have to have a business to apply.
+In my American Express Business Gold Rewards Card review, you’ll find out why it’s one of the best travel credit cards in Canada.
+The card often gets overlooked because it’s a business card, but what most people don’t realize is that you don’t have to have a business to apply.
 Sure, it’ll ask you for your business information, but you can put in anything you want.

 But why would you want to apply for a business card if you don’t have a business?
-For the signup points of course!
-You’ll get 40,000 Membership Rewards points (with a referral) when you spend $5,000 in the first three months of card membership.
-This perk alone is enough to make my American Express Business Gold card review is positive, but keep reading for my thoughts on why this card is a winner.
+For the welcome points of course!
+You’ll get 75,000 Membership Rewards points (with a referral) when you spend $5,000 in the first three months of card membership.
+Keep reading for my thoughts on the card and why this card is a winner.

-- Earn 1 point per $1 spent on all purchases
+- Earn 1 Membership Rewards point per $1 spent on all other purchases

-Usually, you get 30,000 points when you sign up for this card, but with my referral link, that jumps up to 40,000 points.
+The regular welcome offer is 70,000 points when you sign up for this card, but with my referral link, that jumps up to 75,000 points.
 To get those points, you need to spend $5,000 in the first three months of card membership.

-40,000 points are worth $400 in travel credits, but if you transfer those points to Aeroplan at a 1:1 basis, they can be worth much more.
+60,000 points are worth at least $750, but if you transfer those points to Aeroplan on a 1:1 basis, they can be worth much more.
 The annual fee is just $250, so this card is very attractive.

 American Express Membership Rewards has a few different quirks to it which makes it one of the best rewards programs out there.
 At its core, 100 Membership Rewards points allow you to claim $1 in travel rewards which effectively makes your points worth 1 cent per point.
 Alternatively, you get the same value if you want to use your points as a statement credit.

 To claim your travel rewards, you must book through the Amex Portal online or call in to have an agent book the travel and redeem the points for you.